 She was born in Salem, MA, one of eight children.
 Although she had little schooling, she educated herself by reading books, pamphlets, and newspapers borrowed from friends or purchased from the Anti-Slavery Society of her community.
 Her family and associates included many activists of the times, and Remond witnessed many of the effects of slavery and racism involving the Underground Railroad.

 In 1853, she bought a ticket for the opera at Howard Athenaeum in Boston but refused to sit in a segregated section for the show.
 She was forcibly removed and pushed down a flight of stairs.

 Remond sued for damages and won her case.
-In 1856, the American Anti-Slavery Society hired a team of lecturers, including Remond, her brother Charles, and Susan B. Anthony to tour New York State addressing anti-slavery issues.
-Over the next two years, she and her brother, and many others spoke in Massachusetts, Ohio, Michigan, and Pennsylvania.
+In 1856, the American Anti-Slavery Society hired a team of lecturers, including Remond, her brother Charles, and Susan B. Anthony, to tour New York State addressing anti-slavery issues.
+Over the next two years, she, her brother, and many others spoke in Massachusetts, Ohio, Michigan, and Pennsylvania.
 They were often confronted with improper accommodations due to being black.

 Little is known of her later years, although she did marry Lazzaro Pintor, a native of Sardinia.
 Sarah Parker Remond died on December 13, 1894, and was buried in Rome, Italy.

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York